5 Ways to Dominate that FEAR

 but a problem shared becomes half a problem.

-Once we verbalize aloud and can hear our own voice, the fear actually diminishes instantly.
+The 4th way we dominate that fear is to say it aloud!
+Once we verbalize aloud and can hear our own voice, the fears actually diminish instantly.
 Try it!

 5) PRAY, AND IF THAT DOESN’T WORK, PRAY AGAIN –